University of Greenwich2016 League Table Ranking 107

-- The University of Greenwich is one of London’s largest universities, Greenwich celebrates its 125th anniversary in 2014.
+- One of London’s leading universities, Greenwich celebrates its 125th anniversary in 2015.

-- The university has won three Queen’s Anniversary Prizes for Higher & Further Education, and eight Times Higher Education awards including those for Most Innovative Teacher, Outstanding Contribution to Innovation & Technology and (most recently) Outstanding Contribution to Sustainable Development.
+- The university has won three Queen’s Anniversary Prizes for Higher & Further Education, and nine Times Higher Education awards, including those for Most Innovative Teacher, Outstanding Contribution to Innovation & Technology, Outstanding Contribution to Sustainable Development and (most recently) International Collaboration of the Year.

 Location and Transport

-- The university has three campuses in south east London and Kent, all of which offer modern, hi-tech facilities within magnificient and historic settings.
+- The university’s campuses in south-east London and Kent all offer modern, hi-tech facilities within magnificient and historic settings.

 - The largest campus is centred on the Old Royal Naval College in Greenwich, at the heart of a UNESCO World Heritage Site on the banks of the River Thames and next to Greenwich Royal Park.

-- The Avery Hill Campus in Eltham is set in 86 acres of parkland, and the Medway Campus features redbrick Edwardian buildings in Chatham Maritime, Kent.
+- The Avery Hill Campus in Eltham enjoys a parkland setting, and the Medway Campus features redbrick Edwardian buildings in Chatham Maritime, Kent.